I'm Luigi Auriemma, I guess you know me as aluigi

 - spread the word about the forum

-There is FOR SURE something to which you can contribute to, even asking help to extract the files of an unknown game archive is a contribution!Why there is a market?
+There is FOR SURE something to which you can contribute to, even asking help to extract the files of an unknown game archive is a contribution!Why is there a market?

 Because on Xentax it's full of people willing to pay researchers for having some works.